147 photographs: b&w

 Gullen, Frederick Cecil, 1882–1961

 Canadian Heritage at Victoria University Library exhibit provides a sampling from the impressive Canadian manuscript collections held within the library.
 From the early nineteenth century missionary, James Evans, to the seminal geologist, A.P.
-Coleman, to the medical doctor and suffrage worker, Augusta Stowe-Gullen, this selection of the library’s treasures makes for an exciting display.
+Coleman, to the medical doctor and suffrage worker, Augusta Stowe-Gullen, this selection of the library’s treasures is an informative display.

-Search The Gerritsen Collection: Women’s History Online, 1543–1945 for additional material by or about Stowe-Gullen appearing in journals and other publications.
+The Gerritsen Collection: Women’s History Online includes additional material by or about Augusta Stowe-Gullen appearing in journals and other publications.